-- All students may participate in the Games and need not be of Alaska Native descent. - All athletes must be in good standing at their school/GED program.
-Teams that are not sponsored by their school or district must provide proof of enrollment in an accredited 7-12 grade school or GED program. - Junior Games (JNYO): Grades 1-6 compete in the statewide Junior Games.
-Junior teams may have three boys and three girls compete per event. - Senior Games: Students in grades 7-12, or who are currently enrolled in a GED programs (maximum 19 years of age), compete in the statewide Senior Games where teams may have one boy and one girl compete per event - All teams, including A & B teams, must have separate team names and wear separate uniforms.
+• All students may participate in the Games and need not be of Alaska Native descent.

+• All athletes must be in good standing at their school/GED program in accordance with the guidelines established by their local school district.
+Teams that are not sponsored by their school or district must provide proof of enrollment in an accredited 7-12 grade school or GED program.

+• Junior Games (JNYO): Grades 1-6 compete in the statewide Junior Games.
+Junior teams may have three boys and three girls compete per event. • Senior Games: Students in grades 7-12, or who are currently enrolled in a GED programs (maximum 19 years of age), compete in the statewide Senior Games where teams may have one boy and one girl compete per event

+• All teams, including A & B teams, must have separate team names and wear separate uniforms.